maxrodrigo/maxrodrigo.github.io/resume.md

 Independent
 <span class="date">(2002 - )</span>

-Througout these years I've being working on project I like
+Throughout these years I have being working on project I like

-Things I've done and technologies I've worked with:
+Things I have done and technologies I have worked with:

 - Backend development in Python
   - Django, Flask, Pyramid, SQLAlchemy, Pewee